Unicomp Mini Model M

 The Unicomp Mini M's physical and functional layouts are an evolution of the original SSK's layout (with in turn is a reduced version of the IBM Enhanced layout).
 Unicomp reimplemented a layer-based numeric keypad that the original SSK is noted for, which overlays some of the alphanumeric keys.
 The numeric keypad can be activated by turning on the num lock, and then the navigation commands within it can be used by shift-pressing the relevant keys.
 To compensate for the loss of a dedicated Num Lock key (which would normally be found within the numeric keypad on Enhanced layout keyboards), the Num Lock key is instead doubled up with the Scroll Lock key and is activated by shift-pressing the key.
 Thanks to the inclusion of lock-light LEDs compared to the original SSK, the consideration for possible rogue num lock causing frustration is no longer an issue.
 Key legends relating to the overlay numeric keypad are coloured in blue.

 Compared to the SSK, three new keys are now present on the Mini M for GUI-centric operations.
 Namely a 1-unit super (usually, Windows) key in between the left Ctrl and Alt keys, a 1.25-unit super key and a 1-unit context menu key in between the right Alt and Ctrl keys.
-As a compromise between reusing their existing barrel plate design used since 2013 and arranging the keys in the now industry standard arrangement (ie, Ctrl, Super, Alt, Space, Alt, Super, Context Menu, Ctrl), the Alt key is now positioned on the 1.25-unit key directly right of the spacebar instead of the on the 1.5-unit key right of the 1.25-unit key as Unicomp positions it on their other keyboards.
+As a compromise between reusing their existing keyboard frame design used since 2013 and arranging the keys in the now industry standard arrangement (ie, Ctrl, Super, Alt, Space, Alt, Super, Context Menu, Ctrl), the Alt key is now positioned on the 1.25-unit key directly right of the spacebar instead of the on the 1.5-unit key right of the 1.25-unit key as Unicomp positions it on their other keyboards.

 As with the SSK, the Mini M physical layouts are generally ANSI or ISO styles depending on region and/or language.
 ANSI (named after the American National Standards Institute) is typical for US English, Korean, Thai, non-bilingual Canadian and sometimes Danish keyboards, whereas ISO (named after the International Organization for Standardization) is typical for European, Middle Eastern and African (EMEA), South American and bilingual Canadian keyboards.
 For Japanese keyboards, the typical JIS (named after Japanese Industrial Standards) bottom row is not implemented due to a lack of moulds for JIS' smaller spacebar, thus Unicomp uses a variation of the "short spacebar" bottom row to support Japanese-centric keys at the expense of GUI keys.
 Due to the above, the following layout configurations are known: